sd155/BeGo/frontend/features/theme/README.md

 - **BegoPrimaryFilledButton**: A filled button with primary color for standard actions
 - **BegoHeaderText**: Text component for main headings and titles
 - **BegoBodyLargeText**: Text component for large body text
+- **BegoDropDown**: A composable dropdown menu for selecting from a list of items.
+Accepts a list of [BegoDropDownItemData], displays the selected item, and invokes a callback when an item is selected.

 ### Design System Elements
 - **Colors**: Defines the app's color palette with primary, secondary, accent, and semantic colors